edgedb/edgedb/docs/clients/python/installation.rst

 Building from source
 --------------------

-If you want to build the EdgeDB driver from a Git checkout you will need:
+If you want to build the |Gel| driver from a Git checkout you will need:

 * A working C compiler.
 * CPython header files.
 These can usually be obtained by installing